Image sensor: Performance

 There are many parameters that can be used to evaluate the performance of an image sensor, including dynamic range, signal-to-noise ratio, and low-light sensitivity.
 For sensors of comparable types, the signal-to-noise ratio and dynamic range improve as the size increases.
-It’s because in a given integration (exposure) time, more photons hit the pixel with larger area.
+It is because in a given integration (exposure) time, more photons hit the pixel with larger area.

 Exposure-time control

 Exposure time of image sensors is generally controlled by either a conventional mechanical shutter, as in film cameras, or by an electronic shutter.
-Electronic shuttering can be "global," in which case the entire image sensor area's accumulation of photoelectrons starts and stops simultaneously, or "rolling" in which case the exposure interval of each row immediate precedes that row's readout, in a process that "rolls" across the image frame (typically from top to bottom in landscape format).
+Electronic shuttering can be "global," in which case the entire image sensor area's accumulation of photoelectrons starts and stops simultaneously, or "rolling" in which case the exposure interval of each row immediately precedes that row's readout, in a process that "rolls" across the image frame (typically from top to bottom in landscape format).
 Global electronic shuttering is less common, as it requires "storage" circuits to hold charge from the end of the exposure interval until the readout process gets there, typically a few milliseconds later.